 An introduction to analytic geometry; functions, limits, and continuity; the derivative and applications; the differential; integration and applications.
 Note: This course may satisfy a portion of the electives in depth for general education.
 Prerequisites: MATH 1124 or equivalent.
 Course Rotation: All semesters.

 2325 - Analytic Geometry and Calculus II - 5 credit hours

-Course covers topics that include: techniques of integration; indeterminate forms and improper integrals; infinite series; analytic geometry; plane curves and polar coordinates.
+Presents topics including: techniques of integration; indeterminate forms and improper integrals; infinite series; analytic geometry; plane curves and polar coordinates.
 Prerequisite: MATH 2315.
 Course Rotation: Spring.